jonasrenngard/ATG.se-frontend-interview-task/README.md

 Side note: I got cors errors on the requests to the API.
 I needed to start chrome from the command line using the following guide:

 https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome

+The only libs used in this application is:
+- node-sass
+- moment.js